 Schedule an Appointment

-To set up an appointment for a lung cancer screening test, call 855.399.5864 and speak to our patient navigator to set up a lung screening CT exam.
+To schedule an appointment or find out more about lung cancer screening, contact a Lung Cancer Screening Program Nurse Navigator at 855-399-LUNG (5864).
 The navigator will guide you through the process and answer any questions you might have.